 - Whenever the central government makes rules and regulations governing the vigilance and disciplinary matters relating to members of Central Services and All-India Services, CVC is consulted.

-- CVC members are part of the selection committee which is responsible to recommend appointment of Director of Enforcement (ED.)
+- CVC members are part of the selection committee which is responsible to recommend the appointment of Director of Enforcement (ED.)

 - CVC is a part of the selection committee that recommends officers for appointments to the posts above the level of Deputy Director of Enforcement.

 - The Commissions acts as an authority to receive information that is related to suspicious transactions under the Prevention of Money Laundering Act, 2002

-- It recommends to Central Government for the appointment of Director of Prosecution in CBI
+- It recommends to Central Government for the appointment of Director of Prosecution in Central Bureau of Investigation

-- CVC members are part of a selection committee that is responsible to recommend appointment of officers to the posts of the level of SP and above in the CBI except for Director of CBI
+- CVC members are part of a selection committee that is responsible to recommend the appointment of officers to the posts of the level of SP and above in the CBI except for Director of CBI

 - Lokpal refers complaints to CVC who initiate a preliminary inquiry in respect of officers and officials of Groups A, B, C & D